learn-co-curriculum/dsc-spark-dataframes/README.md

 some_rain = fire_df.filter(fire_df['rain'] > 0.0)
 ```

-Now, to perform calculations to find the mean of a column (without aggregating first), we'll have to import functions from `pyspark.sql`.
-As always, to read more about them, check out the [documentation](https://spark.apache.org/docs/latest/api/python/pyspark.sql.html#module-pyspark.sql.functions).
+Now, to perform calculations to find the mean of a column (without aggregating first), you will have to import functions from `pyspark.sql`.
+As always, to read more about them, check out the [documentation](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/functions.html).

 ```python